B PERMIT

 Retire in Switzerland

-Retirees over the age of 55 can apply for a B residency permit under certain conditions (art.
+Retirees over the age of 55 can apply for a B permit under certain conditions (art.
 28 LEI).
-Non-EU retirees must have ceased all working activities and hold sufficient funds to cover their costs and medical insurance in Switzerland.
-Retirees must be able to demonstrate strong ties with Switzerland and prove that they have spent previous time in the country such as repeated holidays or family visits before being able to settle in the country.
+They must hold sufficient funds to cover their costs in Switzerland and have a medical insurance with full coveage.
+Non-EU applicants must have ceased all working activities and be able to demonstrate strong ties with Switzerland and prove that they have spent time in the country such as repeated holidays or family visits before being able to settle in the country.
 Basic knowledge of the language spoken in the canton of domicile is also required.

 Tax agreement